tracking-exposed/pornhub.tracking.exposed/content/criticala.md

 ---
 # Porn for women or women for porn?

 {{<pocrit
     leftId="women--stats"
-    lefttitle="— PornHub obsession for women is not just as subject, also as consumer" rightcontent="PH basically sells a product for the male gaze.
-Where women and female sexuality are poorly representend.
-Why Insights push so hard on women's statistics?" textstyle="font-size:2em"
+    lefttitle="— Every year PornHub claim the amount of woman grows among the consumers" rightcontent="That's OK, porn shouldn't be a man-entertainment only, but how they count it if most of the access are without an account, and using incognito browsing?" textstyle=""
 >}}

-### (If you want to know what women thinks and want, just ask them.
-Stop exploit them.
-That simple.)

-Women count for more than the half of world population, and would be a large market loss and bad advertising for PornHub if men only were watching contents.
-In the yearly review there is always a mention and their presence is _constantly growing_.
-Even in nations where internet is accessible mostly by man, even when a country has a +20% spike on connected people, pornhub tell us there is this organic grow.
-Constantly.
+In the yearly review there is always a mention and their presence as _constantly growing_.
+Even in nations where internet is accessible mostly by man, even when a country has a +20% spike on connected people, pornhub tell us there is this organic grow. **Constantly**.

-### Smell like bias (if good faith is assumed), and this is our critical-insight:
+### That smell like bias (if good faith is assumed), please consider:

-1. Pornhub delegated the gender-attribution to Google Analytics, so, Google keeps track of your PH activity and you sees if there is any trace in your.
+1. Pornhub delegated the gender-attribution to Google Analytics, (Ops, _Google keeps track of your PH activity, and Google Takeout do not include what they observe with Analytics!_)

-2. By a preliminary experiment run by us, **if an user that is not profiled** watch a lesbian video would be likely counted as a woman.
+2. By a preliminary experiment run by us, **if a user navigating with a clean browsing history** watch a lesbian video, would be likely counted as a woman, regardless of what they is.

-3. Every person navigating in incognito that watch, for example a lesbian video (but others categories might be more statistically bugged) might be measured as a woman, regardless their actual gender!

 ### Matrix of inaccuracy: take your guess!